pingcap/tidb/docs/design/2020-03-09-dynamic-privileges.md

 ### Parser Changes

-The parser already supports DYNAMIC privileges.
-This can be confirmed by the following patch to TiDB, where they are sent as the static type of “ExtendedPriv”:
+The parser already supports `DYNAMIC` privileges.
+This can be confirmed by the following patch to TiDB, where they are sent as the static type of `ExtendedPriv`:

 ```
 diff --git a/planner/core/planbuilder.go b/planner/core/planbuilder.go